QMeqGR/qm-maxima/README.txt

                                                               (line 574)
 * Jsqr:                                  Functions and Variables for qm.
                                                               (line 582)
+* Jtm:                                   Functions and Variables for qm.
+                                                              (line 702)
+* Jtp:                                   Functions and Variables for qm.
+                                                              (line 693)
+* Jtsqr:                                 Functions and Variables for qm.
+                                                              (line 714)
+* Jtz:                                   Functions and Variables for qm.
+                                                              (line 668)
 * Jz:                                    Functions and Variables for qm.
                                                               (line 586)
 * ket:                                   Functions and Variables for qm.